Durban: Sport

-Durban is host to the KwaZulu-Natal cricket team, who play as the Dolphins when competing in the Sunfoil Series.
-Shaun Pollock, Jonty Rhodes, Lance Klusener, Barry Richards, Andrew Hudson, Hashim Amla, Vince van der Bijl, Kevin Pietersen, Dale Benkenstein and David Miller are all players or past players of the Natal cricket team.
-International cricketers representing them include Malcolm Marshall, Dwayne Bravo and Graham Onions.
-Cricket in Durban is played at Kingsmead cricket ground.
+Durban is host to the KwaZulu-Natal cricket team, who play as the Dolphins when competing in the Sunfoil Series, as well as Durban's Super Giants, who play in the SA20.
+Games are played at Kingsmead Cricket Ground.

 Durban hosted matches in the 2003 ICC Cricket World Cup.
 In 2007 the city hosted nine matches, including a semi-final, as part of the inaugural ICC World Twenty20.
 The 2009 IPL season was played in South Africa, and Durban was selected as a venue.
 2010 saw the city host six matches, including a semi-final, in the 2010 Champions League Twenty20.

 Durban was one of the host cities of the 2010 FIFA World Cup, and A1 Grand Prix held a race on a street circuit in Durban from 2006 to 2008.
 Durban hosted the 123rd IOC Session in July 2011.

-The city is home to Greyville Racecourse, a major Thoroughbred horse racing venue which annually hosts a number of prestigious races including the country's premier event, the July Handicap, and the premier staying event in South Africa, the Gold Cup.
+The city is home to Greyville Racecourse, a major Thoroughbred horse racing venue that annually hosts a number of prestigious races including the country's premier event, the July Handicap, and the premier staying event in South Africa, the Gold Cup.
 Clairwood racecourse, south of the city, was a popular racing venue for many years, but was sold by the KZN racing authority in 2012.

 Durban hosts many famous endurance sports events annually, such as the Comrades Marathon, Dusi Canoe Marathon and the Ironman 70.3.

 The city hosted several continental basketball tournaments such as the 1994 FIBA Africa Championship for Women or the 2006 FIBA Africa Under-18 Championship.

 Transport

 Air

-King Shaka International Airport services both domestic and international flights, with regularly scheduled services to Dubai, Doha, Istanbul and Harare as well as eight domestic destinations.
-Flights to Luanda start on 17 November 2022.
+King Shaka International Airport services both domestic and international flights, with regularly scheduled services to Dubai, Doha, Istanbul, Harare, Manzini and Gaborone as well as eight domestic destinations.
 The airport's position forms part of the Golden Triangle between Johannesburg and Cape Town, which is important for convenient travel and trade between these three major South African cities.
 The airport opened in May 2010.
 King Shaka International Airport handled 6.1 million passengers in 2019/2020, up 1.8 percent from 2018/2019.
 King Shaka International was constructed at La Mercy, about 36 km north of central Durban.
-All operations at Durban International Airport have been transferred to King Shaka International as of 1 May 2010, with plans for flights to Singapore, Mumbai, Kigali, Luanda, Lilongwe and Nairobi.
+All operations at Durban International Airport have been transferred to King Shaka International as of 1 May 2010, with plans for flights to Hong Kong, Singapore, Mumbai, Kigali, Luanda, Lilongwe and Nairobi.